bloominstituteoftechnology/Relational-Databases/README.md

 be moved into their own tables.
 This is known as removing *transitive dependencies*.

-In the Farm example, the fields `Breed` and `ProducesEggs` are related.
+In the Farm example, the columns `Breed` and `ProducesEggs` are related.
 If you know the breed, you automatically know if it produces eggs or not.